All of Israel Shall be Saved.

 Back to Isaiah, Zechariah, and Jeremiah comment

-What we just read in the Gospel of Matthew is Jesus Himself making reference to Daniel written hundreds of years before Jesus' birth, yet commenting on prophecies still to take place ahead of His time on earth two thousand years ago and still yet in our future today (2019)
+What we just read in the Gospel of Matthew is Jesus Himself making reference to the book of Daniel written hundreds of years before Jesus' birth, yet commenting on prophecies still to take place ahead of His time on earth two thousand years ago and still yet in our future today (2019)

 5 The LORD is exalted, for he dwells on high; he will fill Zion with justice and righteousness.